Explore Health Care Careers

-To find out what careers best fit your personality, aptitudes, and interests, visit the Career Center and ask for an assessment, using either the Myers-Briggs Type Inventory or the Strong Interest Inventory.
+To find out what careers best fit your personality, aptitudes, and interests, visit the Center for Career and Academic Planning and ask for an assessment, using either the Myers-Briggs Type Inventory or the Strong Interest Inventory.

 There is more to health care than being a doctor, nurse, or pharmacist.
 Find out about dozens of other health care careers:

 Wondering what other fields might fit your interests?
-Check out this resource from the Career Center: What Can I Do With A Major In...?
+Check out this career exploration resource: What Can I Do With A Major In...?

 One of the most effective ways to learn about the life of most health care professionals is to spend a day on the job with them.
 Job shadowing also helps you establish contacts with other professionals, learn about career preparation steps, and evaluate whether you feel that you'd be satisfied in a similar career.

 - Start with your own list of contacts - your doctors, dentists, local pharmacists, relatives and neighbors in health care - and ask them if they are willing to permit you to spend a day at work with them.
 If you don't have many of these contacts, reach out to family members, friends, and neighbors who may have contacts.